 Not all claims go to arbitration hearings.
 Sometimes claims are able to be resolved through mediation with FINRA before the hearing, if both sides agree to mediation.
 Claims involving $50,000 or less are typically decided through a simplified arbitration process, which involves the arbitrator’s reviewing submitted documents to make the decision.

 In any case, if you get an award or mediation settlement, your broker or advisor has only 30 days to pay you your money.
 If they fail to meet that deadline, it can result in additional sanctions by FINRA, and your Illinois FINRA attorney can take legal action, should it be necessary.

 If You Are Awarded Money in Arbitration, Your Broker Must Pay You within 30 Days.
 If this Does Not Happen, Your Illinois FINRA Attorney Can Pursue Legal Action on Your Behalf.

 Don’t Wait When You Suspect Fraud – Reach Out to Our FINRA Attorneys in Illinois

 Pursuing arbitration through FINRA is often the best way to ensure that you are fully compensated for the losses you took due to broker negligence or misconduct.
 You may also have other options for getting your money back, depending on the details of your case.

-If you are interested in learning more about how a highly trained Illinois FINRA lawyer at Wolper Law Firm can help you with your claim or other options you may have, come in for a free, confidential case review.
+If you are interested in learning more about how a highly trained Illinois FINRA lawyer at Wolper Law Firm, P.A. can help you with your claim or other options you may have, come in for a free, confidential case review.
 When you are ready to set up your free review, we can be reached by phone at 800.931.8452 or via the quick submission form included below.